jbrunto/Jonathan_Brunton_Portfolio/.ipynb_checkpoints/README-checkpoint.md

 *Additional Directories*
 - images/ : images to be displayed
-- docs/ : host space for my website's HTML documentation, yet another version of this portfolio
+- docs/ : host space for my website's, yet another version of this portfolio, HTML documentation

 #### Sections
   - [I. Introduction](#Introduction)